MsgLosers/hydrusrvue-1/README.md

   will discard the value and use `1024` as the minimum length instead.
 This is only used for frontend validation and should mirror the setting in hydrusrv for the best user experience.
++ `VUE_APP_COUNTS_ENABLED=false`: setting this to `true` enables the display of counts when listing files and tags.
+The corresponding setting in hydrusrv must also be enabled if set to `true`.
 + `VUE_APP_FALLBACK_FILES_SORTING_NAMESPACE=namespace`: sets the fallback
   sorting namespace that is needed to not break namespace sorting.
 Should be set to something sensible like `creator` or `series`, depending on your